 The best way to save endangered species and conduct effective conservation is with direct, sustained protection in the wild.
 This is the foundation of our work and why mountain gorillas are the only wild ape whose population is growing.

 We operate the longest-running gorilla research site in the world, the Karisoke Research Center.
-Most of what is known about gorillas is based on studies conducted at Karisoke over the last 50 years.
+Most of what is known about gorillas is based on studies conducted at Karisoke over the past 50 years.
 Our research also focuses on understanding many of the unique animals and plants that also call these forests home.

 Education is key to empowering people and creating the next generation of conservationists.
 We work directly with local educational institutions and partner organizations to strengthen their programs and capacity, training hundreds of young scientists each year.

 We believe that working with and helping local communities is crucial to effective and sustainable conservation.
-Only when people are thriving can gorillas, other wildlife and their habitats thrive too.
+Only when people are thriving can gorillas, other wildlife and their habitats thrive, too.
 That’s why our motto is “Helping People.
 Saving Gorillas.”

 The Value of Our Work

 Saving gorillas is an important mission, but the value of this work is even more far reaching.
 When gorillas are protected, so are their important forest habitats, which are important ecosystems that support our planet and all life on earth.

 Our holistic conservation efforts also directly help people and communities, improving the health and livelihoods of people who live near the gorillas, and helping to build the next generation of conservationists in Africa.